 They found that serum levels of insulin-like growth factor 1 (IGF-1) dropped following the cessation of growth hormone therapy.

-There was significant increase in fat mass both at six months and 12 months after the patients stopped receiving treatment.
+There was a significant increase in fat mass both at six months and 12 months after the patients stopped receiving treatment.
 The mean BMI of the subjects increased after six months.

 However, the researchers reported that muscle mass and bone mineral density did not change during the two study periods.

-It was noted by the scientists that visceral adipose tissue (VAT), or fat around the abdomen and internal organs, poses greater risk of obesity-related complications than subcutaneous adipose tissue (SAT), fat buildup below the skin.
+It was noted by the scientists that visceral adipose tissue (VAT), or fat around the abdomen and internal organs, poses a greater risk of obesity-related complications than subcutaneous adipose tissue (SAT), fat buildup below the skin.